-Bed adhesion and first-layer calibration are two different topics, but they often occur together, confounding new users and causing frustration.
-If you don’t get both working properly, you’re likely to suffer from a variety of problems.
+Bed adhesion and first-layer calibration are the first great mystery that new users encounter with the Prusa Mk3 printer.
+They are two different topics, but both must work well together for consistent good printing reuslts.
+If you can’t get both working properly, you’re likely to suffer from a variety of problems.

-- Prints pop off, resulting in a tangled mess of filament spaghetti.
+- Prints pop off mid-print, resulting in a tangled mess of filament spaghetti.

 - Walls and vertical surfaces are uneven as the print wobbles on upper layers.

-- The print warps away from the print surface in corners, resulting in wobbly bottom surfaces.
+- The print warps away from the print surface in corners, resulting in wobbly bottom surfaces and uneven veritical surfaces.

-- Lower surfaces are compressed, resulting in the “elephan’ts foot” effect.
+- Lower surfaces are compressed, resulting in the “elephant’ss foot” effect.

 - Bottom surfaces appear uneven.

 Simply put, if your print doesn’t adhere well to the bed on the first layer, your print is very likely to fail.
 They first layer is key to good bed adhesions.